tastyspleen/quake-2-vortex/README.md

 My intent is to finish cleaning up the warnings, lint and general cruft in the code until it compiles cleanly, fixing bugs in the game as I find them.

+First cleanup complete 1/2/2020.

 //QW//